-The planned development of the Property is expected to generate Federal Historic Rehabilitation Tax Credits.
-The Company may attempt to monetize these tax credits to secure approximately \$4,000,000 in tax credit equity for the Project.
+The planned development of the Property is expected to generate Federal Historic Rehabilitation Tax Credits ("Historic Tax Credits").
+The Company may attempt has entered into an arrangement with Sherwin-Williams to monetize these tax credits Historic Tax Credits to secure approximately \$5,000,000 in tax credit 5,100,000 in Historic Tax Credits equity for the Project.
 Obtaining this tax credit equity is not guaranteed, however, and the structure for obtaining it is not settled.
-It is likely that Brewpubs may utilize part of the available tax credits directly, in return for additional investment in the Project.
+It is possible that Brewpubs may utilize part of the available tax credits directly, in return for additional investment in the Project.
 However, an outside investor may be found who is willing to provide the tax credit equity.
 Identifying and securing such an investor may be costly and is uncertain.
-Any tax credits not utilized by an outside investor or Brewpubs may be allocated to investors purchasing A Units.
+Any tax credits not utilized by an outside investor or Brewpubs may be allocated to investors purchasing A Units Sherwin-Williams will make capital contributions to Master Tenant, which will in turn pay the Company a total of approximately \$5,100,000 as prepaid rent under the Lease.
+This prepaid rent will be used to fund development costs, and is in addition to the annual base rent due under the Lease as described above.